bvirk/phptinyweb/README.md

 ## phptinyweb  - simple php framework

 ... was a try to invent a framework prior haven seen any of those who rules.
-Having studied cakephp and codeignitor, it is not worth the effort doing anything besides listing those php technics used.
+Having studied cakephp and codeignitor, it is not worth the effort doing anything besides listing headlines of php technics used.

 - Tables are classes -join using name mangling
 - Table classes contains the sql to create them - fixed builtin migration you can say